 A Popular Hybrid Dog: The Goldendoodle

-What's a Hybrid Dog Really?
+What Is a Hybrid Dog Really?

 What are hybrid dogs exactly, why are they so costly, and is hybrid vigor in dogs true or is it a myth?
-I was wondering about this when I met a goldendoodle who suffered from major health issues, and not only had several temperament issues on top of all that.
+I was wondering about this when I met a Goldendoodle who suffered from major health issues and had several temperament issues on top of all that.
 Sadly, the owner confessed that she had been told about how this breed was superior in many ways to the purebred counterparts because of hybrid vigor.
 In this case, it turned out hybrid vigor wasn't very much in force.
 As I discussed this with other trainers, they also reported a high number of doodle dogs with health and temperament problems.
 In this article, we will take a glimpse into the interesting world of canine genetics, see why some designer dogs are so costly and tackle studies on hybrid vigor.

 They Aren't Purebred Dogs

-Goldendoodle, labradoodle, maltipoo, shischon—these are just a few names portraying the hundreds of hybrid dogs who nowadays populate the world.
+Goldendoodle, Labradoodle, Maltipoo, Shischon—these are just a few names portraying the hundreds of hybrid dogs who nowadays populate the world.
 Their cutesie designer "mutt" names may suggest dogs belonging to some prestigious breed, but turns out though that a hybrid dog, also known as "designer dog," is not a purebred dog at all.

 A purebred dog by definition is a dog who has been selectively bred over many generations to "breed true."
 When a dog breeds true it means that every puppy produced will look alike and share the same characteristics.
 It's almost as if these dogs are crafted with a cookie cutter which roughly produces dogs with similar traits.
 Rottweilers come in black and tan colors, Dalmatians come with spots, dachshunds come with long backs, shar-pei come with wrinkles and great danes come with their impressively tall statures.
 So when you plan to get a purebred puppy of a certain breed, you can rest assured you know for a good extent what you will be getting.
 These traits are what makes dog breeds so valuable to us; they come with that special look we have enjoyed throughout the years.